 An introduction to Civitavecchia, a resort city that has been Rome's deepwater port for more than a millennium.

-In this article, we'll offer tips on how to get to and from Civitavecchia, where to stay overnight, and how to enjoy your time in the city.
+In this section of Rome for Visitors, we'll offer tips on how to get to and from Civitavecchia, where to stay overnight, and how to enjoy your time in the city.

 Next page: Hotels, restaurants

 | Europe for Visitors - Home |

 | Contact information, disclosures, audience |

 Copyright © 1996-2023 Durant and Cheryl Imboden.
 All rights reserved.